wajeht/bang/README.md

   - `[title]` is optional, if not provided, we will auto fetch the title
   - `[content]` is required
   - eg: `!note some title | this is a note https://bang.jaw.dev`
+  - eg: `!note this is a content without any title`

 ### 🔖 How to Add Bookmarklet